-- Gather ail restores and oring any meutones required.
-Turn down themsostal and shut off any air exchange fans to outside.
-Drive safely on the route provided and proceed directly to the research of the provided and proceed in with the way of the provided and proceed in with the Wait for further instruction.
+Lock all windows and doors.

-Wat for further instruction.
+Turn down thermostat and shut off any air exchange fains to outside.

-Wat for further instruction.
+- Drive safety on the route provided and proceed directly to the evacuation centre and check in with the representative.
+Wall for further instruction.

-If you are advised to stay sheltered, do not leave your house or attempt to start any vehicles until a Plains representative to taken if any vehicles until a Plains representative to taken if Shelter-In-Place procedures have been implemented:
+Shelter-in-Place Procedures if you are advised to stay sheltered, do not leave your house or attempt to start any whicks until a Plains representative advisos you that it is safe to do so.
+The following stops should be taken if "Shelter-In-Place" procedures have been